szibis/diamond-influxdb/README.md

 * Works on latest python-influxdb 4.x
 * Add static tags like prefix in Diamond but as key:value format used in InfluxDB
 * Autodiscovery and dimensionalized tags with some static mapping help from config
+* Remove unwanted columns in dimensions mapping before they tagged

 ## Configuration